-Every roaster knows that for each coffee you need a different profile, sometimes you make small adaptations, sometimes it´s a completely different profile.
-Much of these distinctions are based on the density of a bean.
-High density indicates that with a similar volumetric measurement you have more weight.
+Every coffee roaster knows the importance of approaching each lot with it’s own roasting profile.
+In some case with small adaptations, but sometimes choosing a completely different roast curve.
+Part of your roast profile decision is based on the density of a bean.
+High density indicates, that with a similar volumetric measurement you have more weight.
 Water is quite dense.
 A liter of water weighs almost 1 kilogram at room temperature.
 The denser a coffee bean, the harder for heat to penetrate through the outer wall towards the core of the bean.

-To measure the density of coffee, we will use a density measuring device.
-We setup a small test with the Sinar Beanpro 6070 and Lighttell MD-500, to achieve the following two things:
+Enough about the origins of density!
+This blog post is to provide insight into equipment to measure bean density.
+We setup a small test with the Sinar Beanpro 6070 and Lighttell MD-500, to achieve the following two things: Spectrum & Output.

-To see the full results, see Appendix A below this page.
-Notably, the Lighttell (our standard equipment in Amsterdam) consistently gives an output of 60g/l higher, and roundabout 0,6% humidity lower.
-However, between the coffees the average difference between the coffees on the same measurer are relatively similar.
+The Lighttell (our standard equipment in Amsterdam) consistently gives an output of 60g/l higher, and roundabout 0,6% humidity lower.
+However, between the three coffees the average difference between the coffees on the same device are relatively similar.

 Discover other producers from Colombia...